Epidermophyton floccosum: Diagnosis

 When causing the same disease, clinical demonstrations of E. floccosum are generally indistinguishable from other dermatophytes, except for tinea pedis: infections involving E. floccosum can demonstrate marked scaling in patient's toe and sole and produce punctate lesions nearby.
 Brownish macules could derive from some of these lesions.

 Traditionally, diseases are diagnosed with physical and Wood's lamp examinations.
 Unlike some Microsporium species, Epidermophyton, as well as Trichophyton do not fluoresce under the ultraviolet light of a Wood's lamp.
 Fungal cultures further distinguish Epidermophyton from other dermatophytes based on the absence of microconidia.
 Molecular advances have decreased the time of identification from 3–4 weeks to 3–4 days.
 Samples obtained from patient nail, hair, and skin scale can undergo PCR-RFLP, which distinguishes between 12 dermatophyte species based on their individual restriction enzyme profiles, including one for E. floccosum.
-A real time PCR protocol is also available for the specific detection of E. floccosum, allowing identification as fast as 4 hours after sample lysis.
+A real time PCR protocol is also available for the specific detection of E. floccosum, allowing identification as fast as four hours after sample lysis.

 Habitat

 E. floccosum has a worldwide distribution but is more commonly found in tropical and subtropical areas.
 Historical fungal infections have been reported in US military in Vietnam and British Army in Southeast Asia.
 E. floccosum was considered the fourth most common cause of dermatophytosis in North America.
-Accounting for around 20 percent US cases and 44 percent Asian cases, it is also the third most common cause of tinea pedis worldwide, following Trichophyton mentagrophytes and Trichophyton rubrum.
+Accounting for around 20 percent of US cases and 44 percent of Asian cases, it is also the third most common cause of tinea pedis worldwide, following Trichophyton mentagrophytes and Trichophyton rubrum.